The generalized second law in Euclidean Schwarzschild black hole: The distributional zeta-function method

-A remarkable aspect of the formalism is that after the averaged procedure with a reduced description of these degree of freedom, one gets new collective variables, i.e., multiplets of fields in all moments.
-In some papers it was used the following configuration of the scalar fields $\varphi^{(k)}_{i}(x)=\varphi^{(k)}_{j}(x)$, in the function space and also $j_{i}^{(k)}(x)=j_{j}^{(k)}(x)$ $\forall \,i,\,j$.
-All the terms of the series have the same structure and one minimizes each term of the series one by one \cite{Diaz:2017grg,Diaz:2017ilf,Rodriguez-Camargo:2021ryf,Rodriguez-Camargo:2022wyz,Heymans:2022sdr}.
-A different strategy was recently adopted.
-Instead of assume that all the fields are equal for each moment, it is not imposed any constraint over such fields \cite{Heymans:2023tgi, heymans2024critical}.
-Once that we are interested only in the thermodynamic properties of the model, we have no need to generate the correlation functions.
-So, for now on, we set $j_i^k(x)=0$, $\forall$ $i$.
-For now on we are omitting the $j=0$ argument in all quantities.
-Let us discuss the Gaussian contribution of the action (\ref{eq:Seff}), once that is enough to access the thermodynamic properties.
+A remarkable aspect of this formalism is that after the averaging procedure with a reduced description of these degrees of freedom, new collective variables are appearing, i.e., multiplets of fields in all moments.
+In some previous works, it was used the following configuration of the scalar fields: $\varphi_{i}(x)=\varphi_{j}(x)$ in the function space, and also $j_{i}(x)=j_{j}(x)$ $\forall \,i,\,j \in \mathbb{R}^k$.
+All the terms of the series have the same structure and it is minimized each term of the series one by one \cite{Diaz:2017grg,Diaz:2017ilf,Rodriguez-Camargo:2021ryf,Rodriguez-Camargo:2022wyz,Heymans:2022sdr}.

+It is worth noticing that the term which can be interpreted as the ``replica wormholes" is given by the contribution proportional to $\varphi_i\varphi_j$.
+Thus, the aforementioned ansatz is not able to capture all the contributions to the physical quantities, leading to the need of an ansatz free approach.
+In different context, the ansatz free approach has been constructed and employed to describe various kind of physical situations \cite{Heymans:2023tgi, Heymans:2024dzq,antonio}.
+Since we are interested only in the thermodynamic properties of the model, we have no need to generate the correlation functions.
+Therefore, we set $j_i(x)=0$, $\forall$ $i$ and we omit the $j=0$ argument in all quantities.

+Let us discuss the Gaussian contribution of the action given by Eq. (\ref{eq:Seff}), once that it is enough to access the thermodynamic properties.
 The free part of the effective action can be recast as

 The differential operator is not diagonal in the $(i,j)$-space.
-Let us define the $k\times k$ matrix, where
+In order to diagonalize it, let us construct the following $k\times k$ matrix: